gsa-oes/office-of-evaluation-sciences/pages/Resources/blog.md

 Second, by improving the target efficiency of the notice using administrative data and the results of this evaluation.

 Once SSA has refined the letters, they will develop a proposal to send the letters to the entire target population on a regular basis.
-<i>This project was presented at the OES Using Evidence Event.
+<i>This project was presented at the 2019 Annual Event.
 See the recording and presentation slides <a href="https://oes.gsa.gov/2019annualevent/">here.</i></a>